-Australian Chamber Orchestra Instrument Fund

-ABN 17 968 443 499
+Sydney 3 November 2023 Australian Chamber Orchestra Instrument Fund ABN 17 968 443 499

-Financial report - 30 June 2022
+Financial report - 30 June 2023

-Contents Page
+Contents

-Financial statements

-Statement of comprehensive income 7

-Statement of financial position 8

-Statement of changes in equity 9

-Statement of cash flows 10

-Notes to the financial statements 11

-Directors' declaration 23

-Independent auditor's report to the members 24
+Financial statements Statement of profit or loss and other comprehensive incom Statement of financial position Statement of changes in equity Statement of cash flows Notes to the financial statements Directors' declaration Independent auditor's report to the members

 These financial statements are the financial statements of Australian Chamber Orchestra Instrument Fund as an individual entity.

-The financial statements are presented in Australian dollars.
+The financial statements are presented in Australian dollars which is Australian Chamber Orchestra Instrument Fund's functional and presentation currency.